Xilinx/Vitis_Libraries/docs/src/guide/eval/dynamic_eval.rst

 This document describes the structure and execution of dynamic evaluation module, implemented as :ref:`dynamicEval <cid-xf::database::dynamicEval>` function.

-The structure of this 4-stream input primitve is describe as below.
+The structure of ``dynamicEval`` is described as below.
+The primitive has 4-stream and 4-constant as inputs.
+The data type of input stream and constant is a template parameter in API, and the maximum width of constant is limited to 64-bit.

 .. image:: /images/dynamic_eval_top.png
    :alt: Dynamic Evaluation Top Structure
-   :width: 80%
    :align: center

+The primitive is a tree-shaped structure with evaluation cells in each node.
+Each evaluation cell provides 4 kinds of computing unit, which are: compare, boolean algebra, multiplex and math compute.
+For comparator and boolean algebra, the results are in boolean type, while multiplex and math compute will generate non-boolean results.
+The internal of dynamic eval will expread two types of results from one cell to the next level of cells.
-As shown in the picture, there are two types of cell design.

-For cell1-cell4, the two input which are stream and constant respectively:
+There are two types of cell design.
+For Cell1-Cell4, as the level-1 cells, the two inputs which are stream and constant respectively.
+For Cell5-Cell7, as the internal cells, which need process both boolean and non-boolean results from previous level.
+Cell1-Cell4 is shown as:

 .. image:: /images/dynamic_eval_l1_cell.png
    :alt: Dynamic Evaluation Cell 1-4 Structure
-   :width: 80%
    :align: center

-While Cell 5-Cell 7 have more inputs to select:
+While Cell5-Cell7 has more inputs to select:

 .. image:: /images/dynamic_eval_l2_cell.png
    :alt: Dynamic Evaluation Cell 5-7 Structure
-   :width: 80%
    :align: center

 The configuration of the primitive is defined as below, and the bits